How To Calculate New Preload And Springs By Using Existing Springs

 Initial Coilover & Spring Setup:

-• Dual rate nuts not in use at ride height
+• Dual rate nuts are not in use at ride height

-• Bump stops not contacting at ride height
+• Bump stops not contacting chassis at ride height

 Contact us for calculating new spring rates if you aren’t able to achieve proper ride height with your current springs.